NAVETRA™ · OIaR Simulation

 vs

-What the governance failure cost
+What the governance failure ultimately cost

 $38B+